carlijnweijer/carlijnweijer/README.md

 I recommend you to visit [STUDYCHOICEHUB](https://studychoicehub.netlify.app/).
 It's a social platform were students and scholars *in the making*!
 Students can share experiences to make the study choosing proces easier for scholars.

-🌱 I’m currently learning Typescript <br/>
+🌱 I’m currently learning Typescript and React Native<br/>
 💬 Ask me about anything [here](https://www.linkedin.com/in/carlijnvandeweijer/)! <br/>
 ☕️ I am looking forward to start the next journey of working hard, learning lots and not to forget have lots of fun!
 Do reach out to me if you want to talk!